Skip to main content

 • gameplay

-• “The unusual control scheme is used to great effect, and without spoiling any details, it creates some very novel gameplay moments totally unlike anything I've experienced in any other title.”
+• “The unusual control scheme is used to great effect, creating novel gameplay moments totally unlike anything experienced in other titles.”

-• “The game shines strongest when you're puzzle solving and using the unique manual hand movement mechanics to deal with enemies.”
+• “The gameplay shines strongest when puzzle solving and using the unique manual hand movement mechanics to deal with enemies.”

-• “Exploration and graphics are enjoyable and it felt nice to go around the levels, but it is however too simple for a person of significant intelligence, and most puzzles never really run deeper than the infamous 'wait a minute, that card!' moment from the critically acclaimed game Bioshock: Infinite, which is deeply saddening, considering that the main gimmick of the game, the hand manipulation, could be more fleshed out.”
+• “Exploration and graphics are enjoyable and it felt nice to go around the levels, but it is too simple for a person of significant intelligence—combat boils down to the 30 year old Doom pinky trick (frontstrafe then backstrafe), and most puzzles never really run deeper than the infamous 'wait a minute, that card!' moment from Bioshock: Infinite (2013), which is saddening considering that the main gimmick of the game, the hand manipulation, could be more fleshed out—you only see some glimpses of the mechanics to fend off enemies by mimicking their gestures or following the head movement with your hand.”

 • story